joharav/joharav.github.io/_pages/about.md

   - /about.html
 ---

-Hello and welcome to my homepage!
+Welcome to my homepage!

-I am Johar Arrieta Vidal, I am a Peruvian economist and an Incoming Economics Ph.D.
-Student at the University of Michigan.
+I am Johar Arrieta Vidal, a PhD Candidate in Economics at the University of Michigan.

-I am particularly interested in the topic of applied macroeconomics, experimental and behavioral economics, history and development.
+My main research topics are Macroeconomics, Behavioral and International Economics.

-Currently, I am working at the Central Reserve Bank of Peru at the Macroeconomic Modelling Division.
+Contact me at: joharav[at]umich[dot]edu

 ## [Research](research)